henne49/dbus-opendtu/README.md

 # dbus-opendtu/ahoydtu inverter
 Integrate openDTU or ahoyDTU and with that all Hoymiles Interverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS.
 This also allows for template configuration to include other generic REST Devices.

+The code allows to query up to one DTU, either ahoy or opendtu, plus multiple Template based PV Inverter in a single script.
+This means, you can also only query template devices or only a dtu, or a mix of one DTU and template devices.

 Tested Examples:

     * Tasmota unauthenticated